dkrahmer/MediaTester/README.md

 - MediaTesterLib: provides the core functionalities of the MediaTester apps, and it build on top .netstandard 2.0 to guarantee the maximum compability among the different .NET families.

-- MediaTesterCli: the command-line fronted, for every architecture supported by .NET6.
+- MediaTesterCli: the command-line fronted, for every architecture supported by .NET 6 and .NET 4.7.2.

 - MediaTester: the GUI frontend.
 This project is based on WinForms for .NET Framework 4.7.2, for the best compatibility with the latests versions of Windows 10/11.

-The code is developed in VS2022 and automatically styled with CodeMaid.
+The code is developed in VS2022.

 ### Debug and Testing

-I suggest to use [HxD](https://mh-nexus.de/en/hxd/), a fast and free hex editor, to alter the test files when you not have a fake media at hand.
+[HxD](https://mh-nexus.de/en/hxd/) can be used to alter test files if a bad media device is not available.